Image Pop Up

 • You can resume regular activity after and between laser therapy treatments.

-• Laser therapy combines well with physical therapy treatment plans for boosted outcomes.
+• For the most effective sports treatments available, laser therapy combines well with physical therapy treatment plans for boosted outcomes.

 Laser therapy is a pain-free option for relief and healing for sports injuries.
 With laser therapy on your treatment team, you can get back in the game faster and play more.
 Find an Aspen Laser professional near you to learn more about laser therapy for your specific injury and to get started.